 Incorrect Network Configuration

-1. Check whether security group rules of the ECSs that need to communicate allow inbound traffic from each other by referring to Viewing the Security Group of an ECS.
+1. Check whether the security group rules of the ECSs that need to communicate with each other allow inbound traffic from each other.
+For details, see Viewing the Details of a Security Group.

 2. Check whether the firewall of the ECS NIC blocks traffic.